Cancers in Firefighters and Fire Investigators

 Purpose

-The purpose of this policy is to outline the prescribed cancers and the circumstances under which they will be presumed to be work-related occupational diseases, as set out in the applicable Regulation, as well as to specify the circumstances in which the contrary will be shown and the presumption of work-relatedness rebutted.
+The purpose of this policy is to outline the criteria under which a cancer diagnosis will be presumed to be a work-related occupational disease, as set out in the Workplace Safety and Insurance Act, 1997 (WSIA) and the applicable Regulation, as well as to specify the circumstances in which the presumption of work-relatedness will be rebutted.

 Guidelines